simmundi/soc-struct/documentation/socstructmet/algorithms.md

 uses:

-- replicant pool
+- prefabTag pool
 - population density data
 - pre-created university entities
 - configuration (defaults in brackets): total count of students in dorms (90000), dorm room size (4), number of dorm rooms in a single dorm house (100); maximum distance to the university (10)

-A pool of students is created, by selecting a subpool of the replicant pool, containing people aged 20-24.
+A pool of students is created, by selecting a subpool of the prefabTag pool, containing people aged 20-24.

 A pool of student slots is created, categorized by universities (jews, djews) and mapped by kilometer grid cells.